 Bloods including FBC, TFTs, U+Es, LFTs, CRP and a fasting glucose

-Early intervention team (initial referral after first psychotic episode)
+Early intervention team (initial referral after the first psychotic episode)

 Community mental health team (provide day-to-day support and treatment)